juristr/codehacks/mef-modular-arch/ToolbarApp/docs/prismintro.md

 This should load up your module.
 Try to verify it by placing a breakpoint in your module's `Initialize()` method.

+### Dependencies and On Demand Loading

+For specifying dependencies among modules we can just use the corresponding metadata in the `ModuleExport` attribute

+	[ModuleExport(typeof(ModuleA), DependsOnModuleNames = new string[] { "ModuleD" })]
+	public class ModuleA : IModule { ... }

+In this way we specify that `ModuleA` is depends on `ModuleD` and as such when `ModuleA` is requested to load up, `ModuleD` will be instantiated and initialized as well.

+Another important functionality is to specify **on-demand loading** of a module.
+Similar to specifying the dependencies, this can be done like

+	[ModuleExport(typeof(ModuleC), InitializationMode = InitializationMode.OnDemand)]
+	public class ModuleC : IModule { ... }

 ## Links